-Answer: Many restaurants fall into this category.
-They are a service company since they serve hungry customers.
-They are a manufacturer since they convert raw ingredients into finished meals and they are a merchandiser since they sell ready-to-serve bottles of beer and wine.
+Answer: Many restaurants fall into this category because most restaurants are a service company since they serve hungry customers.
+A restaurant is also considered a manufacturer if the restaurant converts raw ingredients into finished meals.
+A restaurant is also considered a merchandise company if the restaurant sells ready-to-serve bottles of beer and wine to consumers and groups in the marketplace.
+Outback Steakhouse is an example of a restaurant that is categorized as a service company, a merchandise company, and a manufacturing company.